 - Choose from 150+ investment themes and single stocks

 - Full access to educational content

 - Personalized investment coaching

-- Monthly fees to keep your money invested
+- Monthly pricing structure (plans starting at $1/month) to keep your money invested

 - Can only purchase securities from a set list of ETFs and stocks.